ur369eth/ur369NFT.eth/README.md

   - Each Super Batch divided into 30 Sub-batches
   - Each Sub-batch: 369 NFTs

-## Pricing Structure
+## Mint Event Structure
-Each batch has its own minting price:
+Each batch has its own minting denomination:
 1. First Batch: 0.0369 ETH
 2. Second Batch: 0.0963 ETH
 3. Third Batch: 0.1845 ETH